 So, instead of using it regularly, if I were to use dish detergent on my dogs, it would be for a particular reason – they ran into a skunk or they have fleas.

 Natural, Organic Dog Shampoo

 I'm a helicopter dog mom.
-I obsess way too much about my dogs, so it's not much of a surprise that their shampoo is all natural (yeah, really “all natural,” not the marketing “all natural”) and organic.
-I alternate between using a DIY dog shampoo, 4-Legger unscented dog shampoo, and Snook's Herbal Shampoo, all of which contain less than ten ingredients.
+I obsess way too much about my dogs, so it's not much of a surprise that their shampoo is all natural (yeah, really “all natural,” not the marketing “all natural”) and certified organic.
+I alternate between using a DIY dog shampoo and 4-Legger unscented dog shampoo, and Snook's Herbal Shampoo, all of which contain less than ten ingredients.

 - CLICK HERE for DIY recipes for dog shampoo and other products